Landerson352/react-native-toasted/README.md

 Assign a falsy value for `duration` to keep the toast open indefinitely.

-Dismiss a toast at any time by called `Toasted.remove` with the toast's `id` (this is always available as a prop).
+Dismiss a toast at any time by calling the `close` function, provided as a prop.

 ```jsx
 Toasted.add({